Journal Writing Prompts for Refugee by Alan Gratz

 Engaging students in meaningful, enriching journal writing prompts is a great way to process the novel Refugee by Alan Gratz.
 Use these journal writing prompts to help your students think critically about what they’ve read with relevant journal questions.
 These novel-based writing prompts are perfect for routine writing, warm-ups, exit tickets, early finishers, extension activities, class discussions, and more.

-These low-prep journal writing prompts will save you time and energy while enhancing your study of Refugee.
-With this novel activity, you will receive both print and digital versions, so you can use them however you may be teaching.
+These low-prep journal writing prompts for Refugee by Alan Gratz will save you time and energy while enhancing your novel study.
+With this journaling activity, you will receive both print and digital versions of the writing prompts, so you can use them however you may be teaching.

 ► What’s included?